23 November 2025

 ADDENDUM 11 JULY 2024 (expanded 23 November 2025): The cover of EVO's government-suppressed Extra and my contributions to its photographic content have been thoughtfully resurrected by Scott Orr, the Paris-based publisher of B Scene Zine, in that art magazine's Volume 1, Issue 9 (August 2022), copies of which are for sale at bscenezine@gmail.com.
 My deepest thanks to Mr. Orr for this welcome blow against censorship, particularly given that the photographs he published were among the very few escapees of the 1 September 1983 arson that destroyed all my life's significant work.

-My photograph of the sad-eyed woman below was the image on that issue’s cover but had no chronological connection to the riot.
+My photograph of the sad-eyed woman below was the image on that issue’s cover but had no chronological connection to the Tompkins Park police riot.
 It began its journalistic life as the lead picture on a story about an abysmally failed 1971 anti-Vietnam-War demonstration and probably was freelanced to United Press International.
-But it is thematically even more accurate in its present role, and I applaud Mr. Orr’s perceptive choice.
-Meanwhile the riot itself has authoritatively been connected to the Central Intelligence Agency’s infamous Operation Chaos, its clandestine effort to destroy the entire Counterculture.
-Given that I could recognize it as I did (explanation follows) -- so could the Ivy-League-educated aristocrats the Agency hires as its analysts.
-See https://www.maebrussell.com/Mae%20Brussell%20Articles/Operation%20Chaos.html And recognize therein yet more irrefutable proof Trump is neither accident nor anomaly.
+But the emotion it expresses is thematically perfect in its present role, and I applaud Mr. Orr’s perceptive choice.
+Meanwhile the riot itself has authoritatively been connected to the organizational prelude of the Central Intelligence Agency’s infamous Operation Chaos, its clandestine effort to destroy the entire Counterculture.* Given that I could recognize the Counterculture as I did (explanation follows) -- so could the Ivy-League-educated aristocrats the Agency hires as its analysts.
+See https://www.maebrussell.com/Mae%20Brussell%20Articles/Operation%20Chaos.html -- and, en passant, recognize therein yet more irrefutable proof Trump is neither accident nor anomaly.

 Photograph by Loren Bliss copyright 1971, 2022, 2025